krobbi/coldest-night/docs/building.md

 3. Open the game in the [correct version](#versions) of the Godot Engine editor.
 4. Wait for any assets to be reimported (a progress bar may appear).
-5. Make sure that the `NightScript Precompiler` plugin is enabled by selecting `Project > Project Settings... > Plugins`.
-6. Close the project settings menu.
+5. Close the project settings menu.
 Select `Project > Export...` to open the export menu.
-7. Select `Export All... > Release` to begin exporting the game.
+6. Select `Export All... > Release` to begin exporting the game.
-8. Wait for the exporting process to finish.
+7. Wait for the exporting process to finish.
 You may now close the Godot Engine editor.

 In addition to the files generated in the build output directories, the